nathanwoulfe/Plumber-2/DOCS.md

   - {string} Language: the user's language
   - {int} Id: the user's ID (or group ID when sending to a group email address)
   - {bool} IsGroupEmail: are we sending to a generic group email address?

+Plumber provides settings for determining who receives emails at which stages of a workflow.
+While these are set to default values on install, it's advised that these are updated to better suit your install.
+Emails can be sent to:
+- All: all participants in all workflow stages (previous and current)
+- Group: all members of the group assigned to the current task
+- Author: the user who initiated the workflow
+- Admin: the admin user

+By default, all emails are set to send to Group, but this isn't always the ideal - cancelled workflows would be best sent to the Author only, likewise with rejected.
+All would likely be most useful for notifying of completed workflows, but even this may be excessive.
+As said above, the best configuration will depend on your site, but most likely won't be the defaults.

 #### Reminders